inaimathi/langnostic/drafts/scratchpad-talk-notes.md

 1. implicitly don't affect the response of the model significantly (if you get a significantly different _response_ when you ask only for a response as opposed to when you additionally ask for scratchpad output, it seems like this wouldn't give us a deep level of understanding of the underlying process that a model is using to arrive at answers)
 2. accurately reflects the underlying process a model uses to arrive at a particular response

-This might be anthropomorphizing models a bit too much, but humans sometimes confabulate reasons for their actions, so the fact of an explanation being offered isn't an overwhelming amount of evidence for what's really going on.
+This might be anthropomorphizing models a bit too much, but humans sometimes confabulate reasons for their actions, so the fact of an explanation being offered isn't an overwhelming amount of evidence that that's what's really going on.
 At the extremes are split-brain patients https://youtu.be/lfGwsAdS9Dc?si=2sa-_95GJMSIrj6u&t=342 (split brain patient confabulates a story about why he picked a particular picture after seeing a word), humans with their brains in tact do this too.

 My questions at this point are